fbuessen/SpinParser/README.md

 The cutoff discretization is automatically generated as an exponential distribution <img src="doc/assets/equation_4.png" style="vertical-align:-3pt"> down to the smallest cutoff value <img src="doc/assets/equation_5.png" style="vertical-align:-3pt">, according to the specification in the node `<cutoff discretization="exponential">`.
 Just like in the specification of the frequency discretization, it is also possible to specify `discretization="manual"`.

-The lattice graph `<lattice name="square" range="4"/>` will be generated to include all lattice sites up to a four lattice-bond radius around a reference site.
+The lattice graph `<lattice name="square" range="4"/>` will be generated to include all lattice sites up to a four lattice-bond distance around a reference site.
 The name of the lattice, `square`, is a reference to a lattice definition found elsewhere.
-The actual lattice definition is found in the resource file `install/res/lattices.xml` file:
+The actual lattice definition is found in the resource file `res/lattices.xml` file:
 ```XML
 <unitcell name="square">
 	<primitive x="1" y="0" z="0" />